 Those reaching their State Pension age after 6 April 2016 can be split into four groups:

-- Individuals who have the necessary 35 qualifying years, who have not been contracted out, who have only accrued a small amount of additional State Pension - will have a foundation amount which is equal to the single-tier pension.
+- Individuals who have the necessary 35 qualifying years, who have not been contracted out, who have only accrued a small amount of additional State Pension - will have a starting amount which is equal to the new State Pension.

-- Younger individuals, with fewer qualifying years, or older people who have spent many years contracted out of the additional State Pension - may have a foundation amount which is less than the full level of the single-tier pension.
-These people will be able to increase their single-tier pension up to the full level, at the rate of 1/35th of the full rate (£4.55 to the nearest penny) for each additional qualifying year until they reach SPA or the full amount, whichever comes first.
+- Younger individuals, with fewer qualifying years, or older people who have spent many years contracted out of the additional State Pension - may have a starting amount which is less than the full level of the new State Pension.
+These people will be able to increase their new State Pension, at the rate of 1/35th of the full rate (£4.55 to the nearest penny) for each additional qualifying year until they reach SPA or the full amount, whichever comes first.

-- Older individuals with many qualifying years, and who have not contracted out and have accrued a good additional state pension - Individuals with a foundation amount which is more than the full level of the single-tier pension.
-These peoples' foundation amount will be higher than the full single-tier weekly amount.
-They will receive a top up known as the 'protected payment'.
-The protected payment will be increased before state pension age and in payment by the rise in prices.
+- Older individuals with many qualifying years, who have not contracted out and have accrued a good additional state pension may have a starting amount which is more than the full amount of the new State Pension.
+The amount over the new State Pension is known as the 'protected payment'.
+The Protected Payment will be increased before state pension age and in payment.
 They will not build up any further state pension from April 2016.

-To find out more about the new State Pension system, please click here to read the Government's factsheet.
+To find out more about the new State Pension system, please click here.